-The GTA has recently seen a number of carjacking incidents.
+The GTA has recently seen a number of carjacking crime incidents.
 Not only do these incidents contribute to the vehicle theft pandemic that parts of Ontario are currently experiencing, but these incidents are extremely dangerous.
+Carjackers can attack out of nowhere, leaving the victim stunned and in possible danger.

 - If you have a garage at your home, park the vehicle in the garage and immediately close and lock the door.